openhab/openhab-addons/addons/binding/org.openhab.binding.seneye/README.md

 ## Supported Things

-This binding provides one thing type : 'seneye'.
+This binding provides one thing type: 'seneye'.
 You can have multiple seneye devices in your home, just make sure that your aquarium_name is properly set for each seneye thing.

 ## Discovery